Higher education in Sweden

 Most of the courses are taught in Swedish, so therefore knowledge of Swedish at the academic level is necessary.
 Although the number of courses taught in English is growing, there is a priority for exchange students for admission to undergraduate courses taught in English.

-The duration and extent of programmes and courses is expressed in a system of credits equivalent to ECTS credits - that is, you take 30 credits per semester.
-A full academic year corresponds to 60 credits.
+The duration and extent of programmes and courses is expressed in a system of credits equivalent to ECTS credits - that is, you take 30 credits per semester for full time studies.
+A full academic year corresponds to 60 credits, thus, one semester corresponds to 30 credits.
+Furthermore, one semester corresponds to 20 weeks and one week corresponds to 40 hours of study.
 Each week of full-time study is worth 1.5 credits.

 It is very important to note that if a student receives a passing grade, no re-takes or supplemental assignments can be done to receive a higher grade, nor can a student be re-registered on the course.